celo-org/celo-proposals/CIPs/cip-remove_tobin_tax.md

 Removing the Tobin Tax solves those problems.

-Additionally the reserve is bound to stable coins that are developed by Mento, which is an independent entity now.
-Therefore separation of the core protocol from the reserve is desirable.
+Additionally, the reserve is bound to stable coins that are developed by Mento, which is an independent entity now.
+Therefore, separation of the core protocol from the reserve is desirable.

 ## Specification
 ### Blockchain node